nopnop2002/esp-idf-uart2udp/README.md

 	![Image](https://github.com/user-attachments/assets/c0ef903a-d0a8-4b68-b653-349fc01ac183)

 - Send to ESP32
-	Specify the IP Address and port number and press the Send button.
+	Specify the IP Address of ESP32 and port number and press the Send button.
 	This application works as a UDP-Client and communicates with the UDP-Server of ESP32.
 	![Image](https://github.com/user-attachments/assets/f1d0002b-4f97-4ef4-8bf9-77eec030551e)
 	Instead of an IP address, you can use an mDNS hostname.